dotnet/msbuild/documentation/high-level-introduction.md

 - Task Assemblies (.dll)
   - These files are generally provided by the SDKs
   - These are C# libraries which reference various MSBuild libraries
-  - These define [tasks](#MSBuild-Tasks) which can be invoked inside defined targets to carry out parts of the builds.
+  - These define [tasks](#MSBuild-Tasks) which can be invoked inside defined targets to carry out parts of the builds
   - They are loaded when other MSBuild files use `UsingTask` nodes